Bag looking a bit rough? Foodstuffs happy to provide free replacement

 The woman, who has been contacted for comment, tweeted recently that she went to her local New World with a variety of reusable bags and the packer at the checkout refused to pack anything in the Countdown bag.

-She claimed that staff could ask to to swap out "the offending bag, but if I say no, they should pack it".
+She claimed that staff could ask to swap out "the offending bag, but if I say no, they should pack it".

 "Using reusable bags for brand competitiveness?
-What if I go to countdown with my NW bag and they want to swap it out?
-(Hypothetical, I've def taken NW bags to countdown)," she wrote.
+What if I go to Countdown with my NW bag and they want to swap it out?
+(Hypothetical, I've def taken NW bags to Countdown)," she wrote.

 She said she spoke with the store owner who said he was "concerned that his staffer didn't follow store policy of asking about swapping CD to NW bags".